LaserChase

 Description

 LaserChase is a smart, interactive laser toy for cats, powered by a Raspberry Pi Pico 2W.
-The laser is mounted on two servo motors that allow it to move across two axes, with the capability to be turned on and off by pressing the joystick.
-It can operate in automatic mode - following random or pre-programmed motion patterns - or in manual mode, controlled by the joystick.
-Mode and pattern switching is done via button presses, making the experience more dynamic and engaging.
+The laser is mounted on two servo motors that allow it to move across two axes.
+It can operate in automatic mode - following 4 pre-programmed motion patterns (horizontal line, vertical line, rectangle or circle) plus a random pattern, or in manual mode - controlled by the joystick.
+Mode and pattern switching is done via async button presses, making the experience more dynamic and engaging.
 The goal is to mimic the unpredictable movement of real prey, keeping your cat entertained and active.

 Motivation